 The City must pass a Rental Property Ordinance to assist identifying problem properties and encourage landlords to address deferred maintenance, and implement good property maintenance practices.
 South Hartsville has over 60% renter occupied properties within its boundaries, many of which are in deteriorated condition.
 The area from Washington Street to Jasper Avenue reportedly has the highest concentration of absentee landlords and deteriorated properties.
-The proposed Rental Property Ordinance requires property owners to hold a business license and register all rental units within in the City of Hartsville, and does allow for random or routine inspections regardless of whether or not a property has code violations.23 The proposed Rental Property Ordinance should also include a mechanism for identifying single family rental properties (i.e. through utility usage) to help track down out-of-locale landlords.
-Currently, more than 40% of non-owner occupied buildings are owned by those who do not live in Hartsville or South Carolina.24
+The proposed Rental Property Ordinance requires property owners to hold a business license and register all rental units within in the City of Hartsville, and does allow for random or routine inspections regardless of whether or not a property has code violations.
+The proposed Rental Property Ordinance should also include a mechanism for identifying single family rental properties (i.e. through utility usage) to help track down out-of-locale landlords.
+Currently, more than 40% of non-owner occupied buildings are owned by those who do not live in Hartsville or South Carolina.

 As a support to those property owners who do register their properties, landlord and property management training should be provided with access to funds for property renovations (see Targeted Rehab Loan/Grants above) upon completion of training.
-Other landlord incentives could include tenant screening and placement assistance, responsible renter training, funding pool that covers physical damages or other losses, and expedited eviction process to assist in removing those tenants with continued violations.25 Forest Ridge has developed a strong tenant responsibility program which includes responsible tenant training and preventative maintenance, and could be a model for other property management companies.
+Other landlord incentives could include tenant screening and placement assistance, responsible renter training, funding pool that covers physical damages or other losses, and expedited eviction process to assist in removing those tenants with continued violations.
+Forest Ridge has developed a strong tenant responsibility program which includes responsible tenant training and preventative maintenance, and could be a model for other property management companies.
+The City could also offer tax abatement for rental property owners to reinvest in existing properties, and/or for investors who rent to families with incomes of 80% AMI or less.